Victoremepunto/crc-caddy-plugin/README.md

 The CRC Caddy Image is used in the ephemeral environments to emulate the authentications used on ConsoleDot.
 It is deployed via the [Clowder](https://github.com/RedHatInsights/clowder) operator.
 The functionality is provided as a Caddy plugin.

-It runs in one of two modes:

-* **Side Car Mode** - where the configuration is taken from `/etc/caddy/Caddyfile`
-* **Gateway Mode** - where configuration is taken from `/etc/caddy/Caddyfile.json`

-If `/etc/caddy/Caddyfile.json` is present at startup, then the app will assume that it is running in **Gateway Mode**.
-Otherwise, the app will assume it should run in **Side Car Mode**

-## Side Car Mode
-The **Side Car Mode** configuration is in this repository and presents a simple reverse proxy to an individual service.
-The intention for this image mode is for the container to be run inside the same pod as the service it provides authentication for.
+This Caddy image presents a simple reverse proxy to an individual service.
+The intention for it is for the container to be run inside the same pod as the service it provides authentication for.

-## Gateway Mode
-The **Gateway Mode** expects configuration to be mounted at `/etc/caddy/Caddyfile.json`.
-The app is intended to run as a stand-alone pod which serves as a gateway that handles authentication/routing to multiple paths/services.

 ## Configuration
 The Caddy CRC plugin has three configuration options, an example of which is shown below: